So we’ve been gazing into the crystal ball again; and it’s looking damn fine. Stay ahead of the game with these 6 home design trends.

 Furthermore, outdoor design will focus on wellness and natural healing; Zen or meditation gardens will grace garden themes, the growing mineral water swimming pool trend will offer healing and relaxation benefits, edible gardens will find a residence in more homes and outdoor showers amongst the fronds will allow rejuvenating bathing experiences.

-Eco-conscious choices have nurtured incredible innovation in home designs this year, which will only continue to grow in 2018.
+Eco-conscious choices have nurtured incredible innovation in home designs this year, which will only continue to grow.
 As a result, energy efficient and intelligent homes will be the number one request that architects and designers hear.

 Green home building techniques like solar energy, rainwater systems, tankless water heaters, water conserving fixtures, Energy Star windows and geothermal energy systems will see a rise in demand.
 As a result, ‘smart homes’ utilising tech to links home’s processes to your smart phones or tablets will reign supreme.